wdhowe/telegrambot-lib/README.md

 The goal of this library is to be a complete implementation of the Telegram Bot API in Clojure, without adding extra bot logic.

-Each Bot API call is implemented in a Clojure function, with docstrings outlining required and optional parameters.
+Each API call is a Clojure function, with docstrings outlining required and optional parameters.

-This allows for minimal reference to the Telegram documentation and staying in the editor.

-Focus on writing your bot and leave the API call handling to this library.

-Implemented Telegram functions accurate as of [Bot API 5.2](https://core.telegram.org/bots/api-changelog#april-26-2021)
+See the [Changelog](CHANGELOG.md) for details on Bot API version updates.

 ## Usage